Chansig/DirectoryIndex/README.md

 Installation
 ------------

-  * Upload `index.php` to the folder you want listed.
+  * Upload `src/index.php` to the folder you want listed.
 That's all!

   * For more settings:
-     * copy index.php or execute generate.php with the destination in argument and rename index.php.dist in index.php.
+     * copy src/index.php or execute src/generate.php with the destination in argument and rename index.php.dist in index.php.

         ex:
-        php genrate.php /var/www/mysite
+        php src/generate.php /var/www/mysite

      * Edit the new index.php and change values in Setting class
      * Upload `index.php` to the folder you want listed.